The Origin, Evolution and Functions of the Human Mind

 Memory can exist without neural networks, as in cellular transformation (for example, a tan) or predisposition for certain external stimuli, either genetically given or acquired (imprinted).

-A very important step in evolution occurred with the storage of sensory perceptions in groups of neurons (through formation of “synaptic” nerve endings forming couplings between nerves, with varying permanence).
+A very important step in evolution occurred with the storage of sensory perceptions (and associated emotions) in groups of interconnected neurons (through formation of “synaptic” neural nerve endings forming couplings between nerves of varying permanence).
 Neural memory must be seen as the first step in the evolution of the brain and the evolution of mental capabilities.

-The advantage of neural memory became apparent once the oxygen-energy cycle had occurred, organisms obtained mobility, had to search for food, and were led to intense competition.
-The recognition of prior sensory stimuli and their consequences allowed for the acquisition of experience and led to a higher success rate, whether in the search of suitable food or in conflict with competing or predatory organisms.
+The advantage of neural memory became apparent once the oxygen based energy cycle for organisms had occurred.
+Consequently, organisms had to search for organic food to “burn”.
+This required mobility and led to intense competition.
+The memory of prior sensory stimuli and their valuation given by their consequences allowed for the acquisition of experience and led to a higher success rate, whether in the search of suitable food or mates – or in conflict with competing or predatory organisms.

-Most sensory perceptions require a large number of neurons for identification and retention of essential perception elements – but the less the better (how many memory elements are needed for a wild animal to recognize a certain predator?).
+Most sensory perceptions utilize a large number of neurons for identification and retention of essential perception elements – but the less the better (how many memory elements in the brain are needed for a wild animal to recognize a certain predator?).
 This led to an ever-increasing demand for memory in the brain.
-Obviously, though, this required selectivity in acquiring memory inputs.
-After all, we are surrounded by, and our sensors perceive, millions of impressions all the time, most of which we neglect or do not bring to awareness or memory (one possibly following from the other).
+Obviously, this required selectivity in acquiring memory inputs.
+After all, we are surrounded by, and our sensors perceive, millions of impressions all the time, most of which we do not bring to awareness or memory (the latter possibly following from the former).

 The selectivity for memory input must be on the basis of significance of the perception element, a form of valuation.
-One should expect that the coincidence of a perception with a strong positive or negative valuation led to memorizing.
+One should expect that the coincidence of a perception with a certain positive or negative valuation led to memorizing.
 The mechanism could have been a signal increase (increased firing rate of the neurons carrying the perception) upon strong valuation – leading to memorization.
-In the human brain, valuation is contributed by the amygdala and some other brain nuclei.
-Memorization is guided by the hippocampus nucleus of the brain.
+In the human brain, valuation is contributed by the Amygdala nucleus and some other brain nuclei (if not by signal amplitude).
+Memorization is guided by the Hippocampus nucleus of the brain.

 This is an example of the co-activation of the analog-signaling capability of the brain (analog firing rate corresponding to valuation) with the discrete (digital) signaling in establishing synaptic formations (the individual memory pattern).
 Thereby, the brain becomes a combined analog and digital computer!